Bummed out by your breakouts?

 Think again.
 All skin needs moisture, including oily skin.In fact, if you go without you actually risk triggering an increase in oil production – and more blemishes as a result!
 The same goes for sun protection, which should be worn daily regardless of skin type.
 Just make sure you select a product formulated for oily and acne-prone skin.

-If you want to fast-track the lifecycle of your pimple or draw out blind pimples, a clay mask is ideal to mop up oil and help bring a pimple to a head sooner.
+If you want to fast-track the lifecycle of your pimple, a clay mask is ideal to mop up oil and help bring a pimple to a head sooner.
 Just avoid masking up right before a special event!

 - In the case of severe acne, including nodules and cysts, your dermatologist will likely recommend prescription products and/or medication.